 It is proposed ‘to allow the gNB to configure SL-RSRP measurement configuration for remote UE directly’ when relay UE doesn’t configure SL-RSRP measurement configuration to remote UE.
 But per current agreement the configurations should come from relay UE and it is not clear why gNB does not configure SL-RSRP measurement via indirect link but only via direct link if it wants to do so.
 Also, the UE can still use SD-RSRP in any case.
-RAN2 can further discuss it if time allows.
+Therefore it seems no need of Proposal here.

 2.2.6 L2/L3 relay indication